elenamln/AudioPulse-capstone-project/README.md

   Logs every download event, including successes and errors, to monitor the pipeline’s performance and troubleshoot issues.

 - **Analytical Insights:**
-  Performs exploratory data analysis to identify trends such as:
+  Performs exploratory data analysis with Spark and Pandas to identify trends such as:
   - Top-performing audio tracks by views.
   - Average audio length.
   - Correlations between likes and views.